3xz/necropolis-dev-console-research/console.md

 setvsync | bool val |
 setgeometryquality | int val |
 setsoftparticles | bool val |
-setscreenshotfactor | float val | Increases screenshot resolution where &lt;val&gt; is a multiplier takescreenshot |  | Takes a screenshot that is brighter and has no UI.
+setscreenshotfactor | float val | Increases screenshot resolution where &lt;val&gt; is a multiplier.
+Persists over gameplay sessions. takescreenshot |  | Takes a screenshot that is brighter and has no UI.
 [Comparison](http://imgur.com/a/fuqqz) setdefaultlighting |  | disableatmospherefx |  |